shubd-dev/task-tracker-cli/README.md

 ## Getting Started

 ### Prerequisites
-- [Your Programming Language] installed on your machine.
+- NodeJs installed on your machine.
-- A code editor or IDE (e.g., VSCode, PyCharm).
+- A code editor or IDE.

-### Project Initialization
 1. Clone this repository or create a new project directory for your Task Tracker CLI.
 2. Initialize a version control system (e.g., Git) to manage your project.

 ### Running the Application
+1. Clone this repository or create a new project directory for your Task Tracker CLI.
 1. Open your terminal or command prompt.
 2. Navigate to the project directory.
 3. Run the application using the following command format: